The following are the licensing and permit procedures for the city of Kerrville, Texas:

 The complexity of the plan process depends on the complexity of the project.
 The permit process involves the following:

-- Plans are received by the Building Inspection Division and a permit application is completed.
-This includes the name of the contractor the owner of the property, lot block, and the name of subdivision, the use of the building or structure, the dollar value of work being done, and other information as required by the Building Inspection Division.
+- Plans are received by the Building Inspection Division and a permit application is completed through MGO.
+This includes the name of the contractor the owner of the property, lot block, and the name of subdivision, the use of the building or structure, the dollar value of work being done or square footage, and other information as required by the Building Inspection Division.

 - A complete plan review is conducted.
 We have 10 business days to review the plans and either they will issue a permit or send comments back with revisions that will need to be made.
-When revision are resubmitted we will have 10 business days from the time you send us the revisions.
+When revision are resubmitted the department will have an additional 10 business days from the time you send us the revisions.

 - Fees are established and recorded on the permit application along with any discrepancies noted during the plan review process.
 The Building Inspection Division staff will either accept the plans as provided, request the plans be corrected and submitted for a second review, or have small changes to the plans made in the office and initialized by the General Contractor.
-Once notified that the review has been completed and the plan are acceptable, the General contractor can pay all the applicable fee and be issued the permit.
-The plans submitted to the Building Inspection Division are to remain on file at the City Offices.
+Once notified that the review has been completed and the plan are acceptable, the General contractor can pay all the applicable fees and be issued the permit.
+The plans submitted to the Building Inspection Division are to remain on file within MGO.

 - The General Contractor will be responsible to see all required inspections are made and approved prior to concealing any portion of the building.
-The required inspections are on the back of the permit card, which must be posted on the project along with a street address sign visible from the street.
+The required inspections are identified through the customer portal of MGO.

-The Building Inspection Division is available for your assistance and would rather deal with problems in the planning stage than in the field.
+The Development Services is available for your assistance and would rather deal with problems in the planning stage than in the field.
 Please contact any of the persons below for information during regular business hours:

 Contractors should be aware of the linked site reached by clicking here that provides information to the homeowner.
 Your homeowner clients may have questions regarding this information ranging from permit to inspection to fees.